Appalachian National Scenic Trail

 Little Tennessee River Crossing, Appalachian Trail by Carol Highsmith

-However, like many national parks that were established mainly for natural resource protection or recreational opportunities, cultural resource protection along the Appalachian Trail is limited.
-Appalachian Trail Managers have made a conscious decision to limit the number of historical markers and interpretive waysides near cultural resources along the trail in order to avoid signage clutter, to respect wilderness-area designation, and for fear that such attention would lead to vandalism and artifact hunting, which are already issues along certain sections of the trail.
+However, like many national parks established mainly for natural resource protection or recreational opportunities, cultural resource protection along the Appalachian Trail is limited.
+Appalachian Trail Managers have made a conscious decision to limit the number of historical markers and interpretive waysides near cultural resources along the trail to avoid signage clutter, to respect wilderness-area designation, and for fear that such attention would lead to vandalism and artifact hunting, which are already issues along certain sections of the trail.

 Shelter Along the Appalachian Trail by Carol Highsmith.